-Travel to the Okavango Delta – Few overseas airlines fly directly to Botswana.
+Travel to the Okavango Delta in Botswana – Few overseas airlines fly directly to Botswana.
 Most travelers will fly to Johannesburg or Cape Town and from there onto Maun airport in Botswana.
 It is possible to reach the eastern end of the delta with a 4×4 jeep from Maun, but we’d recommend taking a charter flight from Maun into the delta.
 Combining a trip to the Okavango with a visit to Victoria Falls is a natural.
 There are many flights originating from Victoria Falls airport in Zimbabwe, and from Livingston airport in Zambia.

 Immunizations – Be up to date on general immunizations, Hepatitis A and B, and Rabies.
 Malaria prophylaxis recommended.
-Yellow fever immunization not required for Botswana but MAY be required for re-entry into South Africa or other countries.
+Yellow fever immunization are not required for Botswana but MAY be required for re-entry into South Africa or other countries.
 Better safe than sorry…

 Check with your country’s health department for current information:

 Australia residents – Travel clinic